 The family was also extremely dedicated to preserving their Frank Lloyd Wright home as the architect originally envisioned it.
 All of the furniture in the home, except for two chairs and the piano, was designed by Wright or his associates.
 The Laurents also purchased many of his Wright’s other products like dishes and custom designed fabrics to decorate their home.

-If you Visit the Laurent House
+Plan Your Visit to the Laurent House

 If you’re an architecture buff or just looking for a unique afternoon in Rockford, Frank Lloyd Wright’s Laurent House is a one-of-a-kind experience.